zxue/waton-knowledge-center-and-data-lineage/configure-data-lineage.md

 When Cloud Pak for Data (CP4D version 4.5.3 or later) is installed and Watson Knowledge Catalog (WKC) is enabled in an OpenShift cluster, the data lineage operator named “MANTA Automated Data Lineage” is installed automatically.

-Many thanks to the WKC team who provided configuration and troubleshooting guidance during the process, specificlly Andrew Wang, Andrzej Wrobel, Joao Joseph, Sathis Marudanayagam Rajendra.
+Many thanks to the WKC team who provided configuration and troubleshooting guidance during the process, specifically Andrew Wang, Andrzej Wrobel, Joao Joseph, Sathis Marudanayagam Rajendra.

 ![MANTA Automated Data Lineage](media/manta-operator.png)